na-na-hi/renget/archive/firehawk52.md

 #### a-tisket

-Seems to be down ~~https://atisket.pulsewidth.org.uk/ - lookup Deezer-albums, Spotify-albums, or Apple Music-albums and find covers, countries where streaming is available and easy-to-copy codes to add missing albums to https://musicbrainz.org/ for use with [MusicBrainz Picard](https://picard.musicbrainz.org/). (thanks to Asher Schwartz)~~
+https://atisket.pulsewidth.org.uk/ - lookup Deezer-albums, Spotify-albums, or Apple Music-albums and find covers, countries where streaming is available and easy-to-copy codes to add missing albums to https://musicbrainz.org/ for use with [MusicBrainz Picard](https://picard.musicbrainz.org/). (thanks to Asher Schwartz)

 Alternative: https://musicbrainz.org/doc/Guides/Userscripts